25 Jun A guide to the famous Mae Hong Son Loop

 If you are looking for a quiet yet culturally rich place to visit then look no further than Mae Sairang.
 There are amazing treks to the Karen & Lawa Hilltribe Villages if you are seeking a little adventure.
-Otherwise, just renting a bicycle and exploring the town is a great way to absorb the ambience.
-There is also plenty of opportunity to buy wonderful handmade jewellery and other local crafts.
+Otherwise, just renting a bicycle and exploring the town is a great way to absorb the ambiance.
+There is also plenty of opportunities to buy wonderful handmade jewellery and other local crafts.

 Mae Sairang to Mae Hong Son (181km)

-When leaving Mai Sairang the road is quite curvy and you will pass through dense forest which eventually clears to a clear road with views of spectacular farmland.
+When leaving Mai Sairang the road is quite curvy and you will pass through a dense forest which eventually clears to a clear road with views of spectacular farmland.
 The traffic becomes much quieter at this point and you will pass through lots of small villages that are welcoming for a rest and refreshment along the way.

 As you get closer to Mae Hong Son, the roads become very curvy again and the views are fantastic.